vijayvee/contextual_circuit_bp/README.md

 	c.
 I manually access the db with `psql contextual_DCN -h 127.0.0.1 -d contextual_DCN`.

 7. Run models.
 	a.
-Run a worker with `CUDA_VISIBLE_DEVICES=0 python main.py`.
+Run a worker with `CUDA_VISIBLE_DEVICES=0 python main.py --experiment={experiment_name}`.
 The worker will continue until there are no more experiments to run in the DB.
 	b.
+If you forgot what experiments you've created use `python main.py --list_experiments` to list all in the DB.
+	c.
 Every worker will save tensorflow model checkpoints, tensorflow summaries that can be viewed in tensorboard, update the DB with its progress, and after finishing, will produce plots of the training performance.

+## Model construction:

+- Models are constructed similarly to caffe, as lists of layers. conv_tower = [
+		{  # Note that each attribute is in a list.
+This is because for the case of resnet you must specify multiple attributes per layer (see below for example).
+	        'layers': ['conv'],  # Matrix/conv operation.
+Can be {conv/fc/resnet}.
+	        'weights': [64],  # Number of weights in layer.
+	        'names': ['conv1_1'],  # Name of the layer.
+	        'filter_size': [9],  # Filter size in the case of conv/resnet layer.
+	        'normalization': ['contextual'],  # Type of normalization to use.
+See `models/layers/normalizations.py` for details.
+	        'normalization_target': ['post'], # Normalization pre- or post-conv/matrix operation.
+	        'activation': ['relu'],  # Type of activation to use.
+See `models/layers/activations.py` for details.
+	        'activation_target': ['post'], # Activation decay pre- or post-conv/matrix operation.
+	        'wd_type': [None],  # Type of weight decay to use.
+See `models/layers/regularizations.py` for details.
+	        'wd_target': ['pre'],  # Weight decay pre- or post-conv/matrix operation.
+		}
+	]

+	fc_tower = [
+		{  # Note that each attribute is in a list.
+This is because for the case of resnet you must specify multiple attributes per layer (see below for example).
+	        'layers': ['fc'],  # Matrix/conv operation.
+Can be {conv/fc/resnet}.
+	        'weights': [64],  # Number of weights in layer.
+	        'names': ['fc_1'],  # Name of the layer.
+	        'filter_size': [9],  # Filter size in the case of conv/resnet layer.
+	        'normalization': ['contextual'],  # Type of normalization to use.
+See `models/layers/normalizations.py` for details.
+	        'normalization_target': ['post'], # Normalization pre- or post-conv/matrix operation.
+	        'activation': ['relu'],  # Type of activation to use.
+See `models/layers/activations.py` for details.
+	        'activation_target': ['post'], # Activation decay pre- or post-conv/matrix operation.
+	        'wd_type': [None],  # Type of weight decay to use.
+See `models/layers/regularizations.py` for details.
+	        'wd_target': ['pre'],  # Weight decay pre- or post-conv/matrix operation.
+		}
+	]

+	resnet_tower = [
+		{  # Note that each attribute is in a list.
+This is because for the case of resnet you must specify multiple attributes per layer (see below for example).
+	        'layers': ['res'],  # Matrix/conv operation.
+Can be {conv/fc/resnet}.
+	        'weights': [[64, 64]],  # Number of weights in layer.
+	        'names': ['resnet_1'],  # Name of the layer.
+	        'filter_size': [9],  # Filter size in the case of conv/resnet layer.
+	        'normalization': ['contextual'],  # Type of normalization to use.
+See `models/layers/normalizations.py` for details.
+	        'normalization_target': ['post'], # Normalization pre- or post-conv/matrix operation.
+	        'activation': ['relu'],  # Type of activation to use.
+See `models/layers/activations.py` for details.
+	        'activation_target': ['post'], # Activation decay pre- or post-conv/matrix operation.
+	        'wd_type': [None],  # Type of weight decay to use.
+See `models/layers/regularizations.py` for details.
+	        'wd_target': ['pre'],  # Weight decay pre- or post-conv/matrix operation.
+		}
+	]

+	- You can manually specify an "output" layer (HOW?).
+Otherwise a FC layer will automatically be added that maps your final tower activities to a layer with O computational units, where O = the number of categories in your dataset (this will fail on regression tasks).